dgarcia-eu/FoundationsOfCSS-R/README.md

 ## Course grading

 The assessment for the course is based on the final group research project (max.
 4 students).
 The project grade is a combination of the presentation (50%) and the written report on the project (50%).
-Extra points (max 20%)  can be achieved by delivering two optional exercise solutions: "Division of impact on Twitter" (deadline 17.11.2021) and "Assortativity among Swiss politicians on Twitter" (deadline 12.1.2022).
+Extra points (max 20%)  can be achieved by delivering two optional exercise solutions: "Division of impact on Twitter" (**new deadline: 24.11.2021**) and "Assortativity among Swiss politicians on Twitter" (deadline 12.1.2022).